Sir Thomas Montgomery-Cuninghame, 10th Baronet: Post-armistice: 1918–1924

 At the end of World War I, Montgomery-Cuninghame returned to Vienna as Head of the British Military Mission.
 1920 saw him leave Vienna for Prague on a military mission.
-Between 1920-1923 he was the Military Attaché to Vienna and Prague Colonel Montgomery-Cuninghame retired on retirement pay on 18 August 1924.
+Between 1920 and 1923 he was the Military Attaché to Vienna and Prague.
+Colonel Montgomery-Cuninghame retired on retirement pay on 18 August 1924.

 After his distinguished military career, he became the Director of European Motorways.

+Personal life

+On 1 November 1904 at St Peter's Church, Eaton Square, London, he married Alice Frances Denison Des Vœux daughter of Sir William Des Vœux, former governor of Hong Kong, and Marion Denison (née Pender).
+Before their divorce in 1925, they were the parents of two children, a son and a daughter: